topherCantrell/computerarcheology/content/CoCo/Pyramid/Code.md

 If there is no script to match the verb or if the script "fails" then this function returns Z=1.

+Parameters:
-X points to a list of choices for first-word tokens.<br>
+  * X: points to a list of choices for first-word tokens

-Return with
+Return:
   * Z SET (EQ)   ... no script found OR script was found but it failed
   * Z CLEAR (NE) ... script was found and all commands passed